1940s Plus Size Repro Dress at Unique-Vintage.com

 Fashion is in the Eye….

 I find it somewhat baffling that despite all this advice from multiple fashion “experts” that mainstream clothing manufactures of the 1940s didn’t follow these rules.
 In most cases they went the opposite direction.
-Even Lane Bryant, the only exclusively plus size catalog retailer, choose bold prints, shirtwaist dresses, short sleeves, and belts on nearly all their dresses.
+Even Lane Bryant, one of the only exclusively plus size catalog retailers, choose bold prints, shirtwaist dresses, short sleeves, and belts on nearly all their dresses.
 Sears, Montgomery Ward’s, and other catalogs were no different.
 Perhaps they were just following what was trendy at the time, regardless of whether it was flattering on all sizes or not.
 It certainly made finding pictures for this article more difficult.

 Ultimately, fashion is in the eye of the beholder.
 Current trends seem to favor snug fitting dresses, light colors, and bold prints.
 Despite the rules above, they actually DO look good on many women.
 Fashion, then, is trial and error.
 Try on all styles, all colors, all patterns and use your (and a friend’s) critical eye to decide what flatters your body type best.
 These guidelines can be helpful.
 Many are timeless recommendations still being prescribed today.
 Learn from them, challenge them, and you will be all the better dressed for it.